GWU-KIM-CSCI/6212-Fall-2015/README.md

 * 35% - Closed-book Final
 * 5% - Optional Project

+### Homeworks

+There will be homework assignments every week.
+However, they are not graded.
+They are purely optional.
+However, I highly recommend doing them.
+It will greatly help you towards the midterm and final.
+The answers to the homework will be posted week before the midterm and the final.
+Homework will be posted on the website.

 ### Make-up Exam/Quiz

 No make-up exam/quiz will be given except for documented illness or personal emergency.
 The instructor must be notified at least day PRIOR to the scheduled exam time in order for a make-up exam to be granted.
 A 15-minute quiz will be given at the beginning of class (12:45-1:00pm).
 You should arrive in class on time.
 No make up for missed quizes.

+### Lecture slides

+Lecture slides will be posted to the website prior to each lecture.

 ### Schedule
 Schedules are subject to change